History & Origin of Tattoos

 Otzi’s body has a total of 61 tattoos in various different locations, with the majority of these ink inscriptions located on his legs.
 Close examination of the markings on the mummy indicate that soot or fireplace ash were used to create the tattoos.

 While Otzi may be evidence of the first tattoos known to mankind, other eras and ages throughout history reveal a long and rich history of tattooing.
-There is evidence of this from over 49 different location around the world, where tattooed mummies and remains have been discovered.
+There is evidence of this from over 49 different locations around the world, where tattooed mummies and remains have been discovered.

 Ancient and Traditional Practices

-As the first tattoos date back to ancient civilizations, the reasons behind the tattoos are fuelled by different theories.
+As the first tattoos date back to ancient civilizations, the reasons behind the newly-seen skin tattoos are fuelled by different theories.
 These theories reflect the location and the cultures of the civilizations themselves.
-Let's take a closer look at some of these ancient civilizations and some theories about why they used to tattoo themselves.
+Let’s take a closer look at some of these civilizations and some theories about why they used to tattoo themselves.

 China & Asia